 Registered Staff Hours

-On top of faring well overall, this nursing home received a nearly flawless inspection report.
-Therefore, it received one of our highest scores in that category with an A+.
-Inspection grades are based on many datapoints found on the a nursing home's recent inspection reports.
-Places that receive favorable grades in this area tend to have few deficiencies on their reports.
-Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
+This facility received a strong overall score as described above, but we especially want to emphasize its excellent government inspections in recent years.
+We awarded it an A+ in this category.
+Inspection grades are based on datapoints found on the a nursing home's recent inspection reports.
+Facilities that score well in this category have few deficiencies on those reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality